Help us grow our Flax Project!

 Thank you - my community of customers, textile artisans, activists, and farmers for being so eager to support these efforts in textile development.
 We couldn't do it without you and the others we've connected with across the country pursuing similar work.

 Our flax project has appeared in the local press, is generating the support of several local growers and small business owners, and was presented at PASA (Pennsylvania Association of Sustainable Agriculture).
 We're excited to expand our commitment to our local economy and textile supply chain.
 While this small investment in our local textile economy is a great new initiative for my business to explore, growing flax for linen is a huge undertaking and we are counting on your continued support to make this happen.
-Scroll down to the 'what's next" section to explore ways to get involved and please, consider becoming a Flax Friend.
+Continue reading for ways to get involved, a brief history of our project and please, consider becoming a Flax Friend.

 looking forward with gratitude,